 You aren’t legally required to have home insurance, but if you have a mortgage, your lender may require it.
-And regardless of whether or not you’re contractually obligated to insure your home, you should.
+Regardless of whether or not you’re obligated to insure your home, you should.

 Your home is likely the most valuable asset you own, together with all your valuables and possessions safeguarded inside it.
 The right insurance policy can offer the protection you need to rebuild your home, buy new furnishings and get your life back on track after a disaster.

-Home insurance is made up of several different coverage types.
 The two most important parts of your policy are your dwelling and personal property coverage, although home insurance includes several different coverage types.

 This covers the structure of your home against loss or damage caused by a covered event.
 You’ll have two types of dwelling coverage to choose from: